Freight Shipping from Fayetteville to St. Louis

 How much does it cost to ship freight from Fayetteville to St. Louis?

-Full truckload (FTL) rates from Fayetteville, AR to St. Louis, MO currently range from $783-$965 for a standard dry van load over the 364-mile route.
+Full truckload (FTL) rates from Fayetteville, AR to St. Louis, MO currently range $783-$965 (roughly $2.17-$2.67 per mile over 364 miles).
 LTL shipments typically cost $400-$709 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Fayetteville to St. Louis?

-Standard FTL transit from Fayetteville to St. Louis is approximately 7 hrs by truck over 364 miles.
+Standard FTL transit from Fayetteville to St. Louis is approximately 7 hrs by truck over 364 miles, with 1 typical fuel stop along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.

 What equipment do I need for Fayetteville to St. Louis freight?